- Academic Appeals

 order

 An Order is usually issued immediately at the end of a Tribunal hearing.
 It can be issued verbally or in written format.
 The Order communicates the penalties, which may be immediately imposed.
-An Order will not be issued if a decision regarding sanction has not been made.
+Generally, an Order will not be issued if a decision regarding sanction has not been made.

 principles of natural justice